Demmydee/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is a shell script that runs a python script
+Projects with Python and a little shell scripts and C